 If you are designing a new high density space, the products and possibilities can seem endless.
 Let 42U present your options.
 We partner with leading manufacturers like APC, Liebert, and Rittal.
 And with numerous projects under our belt, we are uniquely qualified to specify and support the breadth of cooling technologies.

-Our engineers can help you select the best Liquid Cooling solution for your data center.
+Our engineers can help you select the best cooling system for your IT project.